SotaYoshida/ShellModel.jl/README.md

 **Julia code for nuclear shell-model calculations**

 **Note:**
-This package will be merged into [NuclearToolkit.jl](https://github.com/SotaYoshida/NuclearToolkit.jl), though the repository will be kept for reproducibility of the published work.
+This package has been merged into [NuclearToolkit.jl](https://github.com/SotaYoshida/NuclearToolkit.jl), though the repository will be kept for reproducibility of the published work.

 ## Quick Start